johnnyboyct/material-word/README.md

 ## Credits

-Quick and dirty for a resume site by John Marczak<johnnyboyct@hotmail.com>
+Quick and dirty for a resume site by John Marczak

 ## Resources